-Train of Thought: touring Snowdonia – contract cards
+Train of Thought: Touring Snowdonia – contract cards

-Train of Thought: touring Snowdonia – contract cards
+Train of Thought: Touring Snowdonia – contract cards

 Whether they're shared, private or secret, contracts in Eurogames are as old as the hills.
 Fulfilling specific sets of requirements for victory point pay-outs is practically a hallmark of the genre.
 Kanban EV's performance goals, Viticulture's wine orders and Ticket to Ride's titular destination tickets are all perfect examples of this mechanic.
 Snowdonia honours this tradition with its contract cards.
 And just like everything else in Snowdonia, they buck convention and have hidden depths.
 Please sign here and we can get started.